Six-Trap Check

 For a simple website FAQ bot, FastBots or Chatbase may be easier to reason about because the first check is message credits and source capacity.
 For support operations, Tidio and ChatBot.com can be worth comparing, but the buyer needs to model conversations, users, AI resolution allowances, and workflow scope.

 If your question is which cost grows first as the site gets busier, read the companion guide to AI chatbot scaling costs.
+If you are still comparing starter plans for a small website, start with what costs extra on small-site chatbot plans.
+If the units themselves are still unclear, start with message credits vs conversations.
 If you already know the job but not the tier, use the small-business chatbot plan picker.

 Current pricing frame